 The main transformation ended in some 2001 when Vilnius was effectively a modern Western city.
 Its population still earned smaller wages, however, causing tens of thousands Vilnius residents emigrate westwards after the Lithuania's European Union membership (2004) abolished migration controls.

 Vilnius was saved from a major population slump only by Lithuanians moving in from other localities.
 These trends made the demographic decline in the rest of Lithuania even acuter, increasing the gap between Vilnius and other cities.

-By 2011 Vilnius was already 69% more populous than the second-largest city Kaunas (the difference stood at 37% back in 1989).
+By the year 2011, Vilnius was already 69% more populous than the second-largest city Kaunas (the difference stood at 37% back in 1989).
 As the capital, it also attracted most talents and key business HQs.
 Such transformation of Lithuania into a "single-city nation" is popularly seen as unwelcome.
-To combat it the government has been transferring the majority of income tax paid by Vilnius residents to other areas.
+To combat it, the government has been transferring the majority of income tax paid by Vilnius residents to other areas.

 Where to see the era today?
 If you want to see 1990s suburbs like Kairėnai are your best bet as well as the church boom religious buildings like the Blessed Jurgis Matulaitis church in Karoliniškės.
 If you prefer the 2000s, you have inherently more options: the main shopping malls (Akropolis, Ozas, Panorama), the extensive new residential districts (North Town in Žirmūnai, Perkūnkiemis beyond Pašilaičiai) and of course the New City Center high-rises in southern Šnipiškės.
 Grand Dukes Palace is near the Cathedral.